Nonparametric LLM Evaluation from Preference Data: Experiments

 \subsection{Synthetic data}

-\textbf{Effectiveness of debiasing.} \underline{Experimental setup.} We compare the debiased GARS estimators for Borda scores, BT-scores and RC-scores with their corresponding plugin versions.
+$\bullet$\,\textbf{Effectiveness of debiasing.} \underline{Experimental setup.} We compare the debiased GARS estimators for Borda scores, BT-scores, and RC-scores with their corresponding plug-in versions.
 For this, we generate synthetic preference data with varying sample sizes, $m=3$ categories (win, loss, tie), and $5$ synthetic covariates $X$. \underline{Results.} The results are in Table~\ref{tab:debiasing}.
-Across all GARS estimands and sampling regimes, debiased estimators significantly outperform their plugin counterparts.
-Furthermore, debiased estimators achieve coverage close to the target of $95\%$, while the coverage of the plugin estimator is invalid. \textit{This confirms our main results from Theorem~\ref{thrm:estimation} (statistical efficiency and asymptotic normality).}
+Across all GARS estimands and sampling regimes, debiased estimators significantly outperform their plug-in counterparts.
+Furthermore, debiased estimators achieve coverage close to the target of $95\%$, while the coverage of the plug-in estimator is invalid. \textit{This confirms our main results from Theorem~\ref{thrm:estimation} (statistical efficiency and asymptotic normality).}

-\textbf{Using external judges.} \underline{Experimental setup.} We evaluate the effectiveness of augmenting debiased estimators with external judges of different quality.
-To simulate a judges, we add noise of different strengths to the ground-truth nuisance $\mu$ and use judge-as-features as described in Sec.~\ref{sec:estimation}. \underline{Results.} Figure~\ref{fig:sim_judge} shows the results across different judge noise levels. \textit{All debiased estimators achieve lower estimation error when incorporating higher quality judges, thus confirming the effectiveness of our method to leverage external judges.}
+$\bullet$\,\textbf{Using external judges.} \underline{Experimental setup.} We evaluate the effectiveness of augmenting debiased estimators with external judges of different quality.
+To simulate judges, we add noise of different strengths to the ground-truth nuisance $\mu$ and use judge-as-features as described in Sec.~\ref{sec:estimation}. \underline{Results.} Figure~\ref{fig:sim_judge} shows the results across different judge noise levels. \textit{All debiased estimators achieve lower estimation error when incorporating higher quality judges, thus confirming the effectiveness of our method to leverage external judges.}

-\textbf{Optimal data acquisition.} \underline{Experimental setup.} We compare the A-optimal data-collection policy from Theorem~\ref{thrm:allocation} with a uniform baseline that collects preference data at random.
+$\bullet$\,\textbf{Optimal data acquisition.} \underline{Experimental setup.} We compare the A-optimal data-collection policy from Theorem~\ref{thrm:allocation} with a uniform baseline that collects preference data at random.
 For this, we label $n=1500$ contexts $X$ two times with both policies using a budget of $\beta = 2000$ each for three different GARS types.
 We then compare the estimation error of the corresponding debiased estimators. \underline{Results.} The results are shown in Table~\ref{tab:collection}. \textit{The A-optimal policy outperforms random collection across all GARS types, thus confirming our result from Theorem~\ref{thrm:allocation}.}